-7.5 Portable Plants - Relocation Notice
+7.5 Relocation Notice

-If the facility is portable, the permittee must not install or operate the facility or any portion of the facility at any new site without first providing written notice to LRAPA.
+The permittee must not install or operate the facility or any portion of the facility at any new site without first providing written notice to the LRAPA office.
 The written notice must include the date of the proposed move, approximate dates of operation, a detailed map showing access to the new site, and a description of the air pollution controls and procedures to be installed, operated, and practiced at the new site.
 Additional permits may be required if the permittee operates individual components of the facility at more than one site at a time.

-7.6 Notice of Change of Ownership or Company Name

-The permittee must notify LRAPA in writing using a "Permit Application Form" within 60 days of the following:
+7.6 Notice of Change of Ownership or Company Name The permittee must notify LRAPA in writing using a "Permit Application Form" within 60 days after the following: